Nike Tennis Camp at Kalamazoo College

 at Nike Tennis Camps

-Nike Tennis Camps is proud to host a new camp at Kalamazoo College for summer 2013!
-Located in a quiet residential section of Kalamazoo, Kalamazoo College offers a beautiful hilltop campus with top-notch facilities and is a perfect location for a summer camp.
+Nike Tennis Camps is proud to host another year of summer camp at Kalamazoo College!
+Located in a quiet residential section of Kalamazoo, Michigan, this is the perfect location for a summer camp.
+Enjoy a week of camp on a beautiful hilltop campus with top-notch tennis training facilities.

-Our goal at the Nike Tennis Camp at Kalamazoo College is to stimulate the passion for tennis in young players, improve their technique and match play skills, and have a blast while doing it!
-We are offering Overnight and Day camp options for boys and girls ages 9-18 of all abilities.
+Our goal at the Nike Tennis Camp at Kalamazoo College is to stimulate the passion for tennis in young players, improve their technique and match-play skills, and have a blast while doing it!
+We are offering daytime tennis summer camp options for boys and girls ages 9-18 of all abilities.
 Join the fun and get better this summer!

-- Daily on-court instruction from Kalamazoo College’s head men’s tennis coach, Mark Riley, and his expert staff
+- Daily on-court tennis instruction from Mark Murphy and his expert staff

 - Every camper receives a Nike Tennis Camp T-shirt

 Kalamazoo College announced the hiring of Mark Murphy as women’s tennis coach and director of tennis facilities on Thursday, Dec.
-17, 2009.Read Full Bio
+17, 2009.View Mark Murphy's Bio ⟩

 Mark Murphy completed his first season with the Hornets in 2010, guiding the team to a 14-8 record overall and third-place finish in the MIAA (6-2).
 Kalamazoo finished third in the MIAA again in 2011 with a 5-3 league record and finished the year ranked 20th in the Central Region.